-Washington Business Advocates attorneys have the background, the interest, and the ability to handle challenging administrative law cases.
-We prioritize agency hearings and have developed an understanding of Washington agency rules and the options available to protect defendants facing investigations, negative actions, or agency hearings.
+Washington Business Advocates attorneys have the background, the interest, and the ability to handle challenging administrative law cases in professional license defense.
+We prioritize agency cases and have developed an understanding of Washington agency rules and the options available to protect defendants facing investigations, negative actions, or agency hearings.

 Elizabeth graduated from Indiana University Maurer School of Law - Bloomington in 2007.
 She interned in the United States Senate and worked as a consultant for various agencies in D.C. before moving to Seattle to be nearer to family.

-At Washington Business Advocates, we found that, given the state’s rules tying the hands of lawyers, it is not possible to provide a cost-effective representation in an agency hearing in Washington State.
-We strongly advise you not too hire a lawyer who treats an administrative hearing like a court process.
-You’ll only end up paying a lot of fees.
+At Washington Business Advocates, we found that, given the state’s rules tying the hands of lawyers attempting professional license defense, it is not possible to provide a cost-effective representation in an agency hearing in Washington State.
+And we strongly advise you not to hire a lawyer who treats an administrative hearing like a court process for your professional license defense.
+You’ll only end up paying a lot of fees and still losing.
 Agency hearings are nothing like a court trial.
-Your administrative hearing defense should not cost more than $4,500, in our experience.
-With the rules in Washington State, you’re paying for a lawyer to lower your fine, when you could just pay the fine.
+More important, your administrative hearing defense should not cost more than $4,500, in our experience.
+With the rules in Washington State, you’re usually paying for a lawyer to lower your fine, when you could just pay the fine.

-However, some people still need help.
+However, some people still need help clearing their name and protecting their livelihood.
 At Washington Business Advocates, we can help you prepare your paperwork and protect your rights without costly fees.
 We don’t file a notice of appearance or represent you in the hearing - that is way too expensive to be cost-effective given the rule changes.
-But we do fix your paperwork, give you an overview of the rules, and protect you behind the scenes.
-We give your defense a cost-effective boost without the additional fees.
+Instead we can defend your license by fixing your paperwork, giving you an overview of the rules, and helping you protect yourself.
+We give your professional license defense a cost-effective boost without the additional fees.

 Successfully fought inaccurate complaints against 72 total small business owners and professional license holders, 2015-2018.